FelixMcFelix/Shallot/README.md

 ***DISCLAIMER: THIS PROJECT IS A PROOF-OF-CONCEPT, AND SHOULD NOT BE USED WHERE SERIOUS SECURITY IS DESIRED!***

-Full report on the system design and security is located at [https://dl.dropboxusercontent.com/u/15574345/lv4-proj/FINAL/Dissertation/L4proj-15-16-SIMPSON%2Ckyle.pdf](https://dl.dropboxusercontent.com/u/15574345/lv4-proj/FINAL/Dissertation/L4proj-15-16-SIMPSON%2Ckyle.pdf).
+Full report on the system design and security is located [on my website](https://mcfelix.me/docs/shallot.pdf).

 ## Overview